-Helsinki Metropolia University Students Learn Microwave Amplifier Design Using NI AWR Software
+Helsinki Metropolia University Students Learn Microwave Amplifier Design Using AWR Software

 The Design Challenge